ppad-tech/aead/README.md

 This library aims at the maximum security achievable in a garbage-collected language under an optimizing compiler such as GHC, in which strict constant-timeness can be [challenging to achieve][const].

-Note that *at present* we use GHC's native variable-length Integer type internally (relevant to Poly1305 MAC handling), and make no "hard" guarantees of constant-time execution.

 The AEAD-ChaCha20-Poly1305 implementation within passes all test vectors from RFC8439, as well as the available [Project